quangsonle/line_following_car_using_camera---accident-detection---onboard_raspberry_and_webserver/README.md

 the car tracks but maintains a distance from yellow line using camera (opencv, scikit)

-the camera was equipped, negatively affects performance
+the camera was equipped at high position, negatively affects performance

 3/ raspberry communicates to webserver via http to read location